FishGoddess/logit/README.en.md

 * Support logging as Text/Json string, by using provided appender
 * Asynchronous write back supports, providing high-performance buffered writer to avoid IO accessing
 * Provide global optimized settings, let some settings feet your business
+* Every level has its own appender and writer, separating process error logs is recommended

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._